ilikepizza107/PowerPC-Assembly-Functions/README.md

 ***Important Note***: Characters in this file are added *in addition to* the characters present in stock P+EX.
 This includes Knuckles and Ridley, and in the future will include any other characters added to the base build.
 This means that the only characters you need to add to this file are ones not present in the base P+EX.

 # Other Changes
-A Character ID enum has been added to "Code Menu.h".
+- A Character Slot ID enum has been added to "Code Menu.h".
 This is purely to make manually adding IDs a bit more straightforward, and doesn't alter the functionality of the program at all.

-Additionally, ControlCodes.cpp has been edited such that Dolphin builds will read "dnet.cmnu" as its code menu, not "data.cmnu".
-Credit to Kapedani.
+- The top of "PowerPC Assembly Functions.h" now features some additional configuration options.
+Of particular note is the "MAIN_FOLDER" value, which determines what the expected name of the build folder will be.
+Another useful option is the "COLLECT_EXTERNAL_EX_CHARACTERS" toggle, which enables or disables reading in characters from external text files.
+Note that this is actually useable on non P+EX builds as well.

+- "Code Menu.cpp" is now where default character lists and most other string constants (eg. those that govern file names, autoGCTRM and fileplacement, etc.) are now defined.

+- "ControlCodes.cpp" has been edited to dynamically piece together the path to code menu from the string constants defined in "PowerPC Assembly Functions.cpp" and in "Code Menu.cpp".